Starting January 1, 2024, some prescription drugs:

 When you get a prescription, you can look up the drug tier on your drug list.

-Here's a list of some drugs that will no longer be covered as of January 1, 2023.
-2
+Here's a list of some drugs that are no longer covered as of January 1, 2024.2

 If your prescription drug is on the list, you'll see other drug alternatives that may be options for you.